olivier-be/bot_discord/README.md

 # Why code this bot

-This bot was made for fun and discover discord bot and opeanai api. <br />
+This bot was made for fun and discover discord bot, opeanai api, docker-compose. <br />

 # how use it ?

+install docker-compose <br />
 install python (code with python 3.11) <br />

 <br />